Dogecat0/blog/source/_posts/AI LLM/measuring-what-matters-evaluation-and-cost-tracking.md

 ### Step 2: Tracking Every Penny with `CostTracker` and `CostRegistry`

-LLM costs are measured in fractions of a cent per thousand tokens, which can add up deceptively fast.
+LLM costs are measured per million tokens, which can add up deceptively fast.
 I needed a way to track this meticulously.

 First, I created `CostTracker`, a simple class to record each API request's model, token counts, and purpose.